Top Spine Specialists in New Jersey.

 What is Spondylosis?

 Spondylosis is a descriptive term for spine pain and spine degeneration, but spondylosis is not a formal medical diagnosis.
 If a patient experiences spondylosis, one of our experts will use a variety of tactics to find out exactly what is causing it.
-The three main causes are:
+The three primary causes are:

 • Osteoarthritis.
 The vertebral bones and soft tissues wear and tear because of overuse and age.